giusguerrini/xwterm/README.md

 ### HTTP
 This is the default.
-The terminal obtains the stream of charactersby periodically sending HTTP GET requests, and sends terminal events (e.g., key events) to the host by sending HTTP POST requests.
+The terminal obtains the stream of characters by periodically sending HTTP GET requests, and sends terminal events (e.g., key events) to the host by sending HTTP POST requests.
 Also, the terminal needs to communicate its initial size to the host through an additional parameter in GET request.
 By default, the terminal generates these